jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 ##### Normalization

+What happens if data is not normalized?? anomalies

 Database schemas are normalized to (1) minimize redundancy in the interest of limiting storage costs, and (2) preserve data integrity (update and deletion anomalies).
 Normalization is a process of allocating attributes to entities to achieve a certain configuration of [dependencies](#relationships-between-attributes) within each entity.
 There are five but actually maybe six levels of normalization, with normalization to third normal form the msot frequent target:

 | Normal Form | Requirements | Impact |